 Although it’s a bit further to travel, The Flåm Railway is one of the main tourist destinations in the whole of Norway and in 2014 was ranked by Lonely Planet Traveller as the world’s most incredible train journey.

 It’s a short but spectacular ride, taking one hour to travel steeply downhill from the high mountain plateau at Myrdal station down the steep valley to sea level 867 metres below at Flam on the Sognefjord.

 Myrdal is a station on the Bergen Line, meaning you can easily join the Flåm Railway by taking a train from Geilo to Bergen and getting off at Myrdal.

-When you get to Flåm, you can either take the train back again and enjoy the different views as you travel uphill, or join the Norway In A Nutshell tour and take a boat ride along the fjord before returning to Bergen or Oslo – which would be a really great end to your trip.
+When you get to Flåm, you can either take the train back again and enjoy the different views as you travel uphill, or join the Norway In A Nutshell tour and take a boat ride along the fjord before returning to spend a few winter days in Bergen or Oslo – which would be a really great end to your trip.

 The Flåm Railway is also just as spectacular in spring or summer, when you could take it in as part of a Norway Road Trip.